Network Performance Test

 With PRTG, you can monitor the performance of your entire network without having to run individual tests.
 All performance data is presented on an easy-to-read dashboard.
 Over 95% of our customers recommend PRTG.

 LAN and WLAN monitoring

 PRTG lets you check the status of your LAN and WLAN at a glance.
 It keeps an eye on all the activity in your network.
 Around the clock.
 Even in distributed networks.

 IP SLA monitoring

 PRTG monitors quality of service in real time, regardless of the hardware in your network.
-Our software even monitors Cisco devices at no extra charge.
+Our software even monitors Cisco devices out of the box.

 More on IP SLA monitoring

 Create innovative solutions with Paessler’s partners